maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 ```

 ###onLocationChanged
-Since we are requesting location updates, app will continue to get the new location object, therefore, in the `onLocationChaged` method we need to save the changed location to our mCurrentLocation property of the class
+Since we are requesting location updates, app will continue to get the new location object, therefore, in the `onLocationChanged` method we need to save the changed location to our mCurrentLocation property of the class
 ```java
 @Override
 public void onLocationChanged(Location location) {